James Beard finalists include an East African restaurant in Detroit and Seattle pho shops

 “We inspire a lot of refugees — refugees who are coming to this country without hope and one day thinking that they can win this kind of title,” Mamba said.
 “It’s a big deal for us, because we want to show people that this world can be equal.”

-The James Beard Foundation has bestowed awards since 1991, except in 2020 and 2021 when the organization scrapped them as the restaurant industry was reeling from the COVID-19 pandemic and experiencing criticism over a lack of racial diversity and allegations about some nominees’ behavior.
+The James Beard Foundation has bestowed awards since 1991, except in 2020 and 2021 when the organization scrapped them as the restaurant industry was reeling from the COVID-19 pandemic.
+The foundation was also facing criticism over a lack of racial diversity and allegations about some nominees’ behavior.
 Foundation officials vowed to improve ethical standards and be more “reflective of the industry.”

 Restaurants apply for the awards.
 Judges, who mostly remain anonymous, try the cuisine before voting.
 Nominees are reviewed for the food as well as for a behavioral “code of ethics,” including how employees are treated.